 If you’re looking for a dramatic focal point, as well as a sink that can accommodate all your pots, baking sheets, and glasses, try an apron-front design.
 While this style of sink was common in farmhouse kitchens of the past, they’ve been modernized, accessorized, and streamlined to suit the needs of today’s homeowners.
 Moen also offers a stainless steel version that gives this classic a contemporary twist.

 Unlike a rug or lamp, kitchen appliances are not simple to return, so be smart – not flashy –when upgrading these items.
 Before making a purchase, it’s best to work with a professional for guidance, and weigh all factors, such as who uses the kitchen, how many people are cooking at one time and how often your family cooks.

 If you’re an aspiring chef, consider a gas range that allows you to control the flame with precision.
+Consider upgrading your gas range by adding a pot filler kitchen faucet for easy access to water while cooking.
 If you’re a busy mom, electric versions allow you to heat food and boil water faster.
 It’s also important to consider finishes – if the rest of your fixtures are Chrome, you may want to opt for a stainless steel range, refrigerator and dishwasher for a coordinated look.